Home

 hotel • Max 4 guests

-Brooklyn's most design-forward hotel with Westlight rooftop and full skyline views — ideal for a Williamsburg-based crew.
+Brooklyn's most design-forward hotel with Westlight rooftop and full skyline views — ideal for a Williamsburg-based group.

 $280-$600/night